zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 codec configuration, payload format configurations, and various robustness mechanisms such as [redundant encodings](#RFC2198).

 The payload type is scoped by sending endpoint within an RTP Session.
-All synchronisation sources sent from an single endpoint share the same payload types definitions.
+All synchronisation sources sent from a single endpoint share the same payload types definitions.
 The RTP Payload Type is designed such that only a single Payload Type is valid at any time instant in the RTP source's RTP timestamp time line, effectively